-In 2012, Dunn coached the Bulldogs to their first-ever Southern Conference championship and NCAA Tournament bid.
+In 2012, Dunn coached the Bulldogs to their first SoCon championship and NCAA Tournament bid.
 The team also set a school record for wins with 41.

 Also in 2012, Dunn’s squad produced a school-record seven Major League Basbeall Draft picks, and it had a total of nine players sign with MLB teams.

-Dunn’s 2011 team featured four players who were selected in the 2011 Major League Baseball Draft.
+Dunn’s 2011 team featured four players selected in the 2011 Major League Baseball Draft.
 Pitchers Grant Sides, Andrew Jones and Josh Martin, along with second baseman Michael Johnson were all taken in the MLB Draft.

-Dunn followed up the success of 2006 with a second-straight winning season in 2007, marking the first time Samford posted back-to-back winning seasons in more than 40 years.
+Dunn followed up the success of 2006 with a second straight winning season in 2007; marking the first time Samford posted back-to-back winning seasons in more than 40 years.

 Under Dunn’s leadership, the 2008 team also produced Samford’s highest draft pick when Michael Marseco was drafted in the 11th round of the Major League Baseball draft.

-Dunn, who was an assistant coach at Auburn University from mid-July 2004 until he was hired at Samford, ¬started the baseball program at Spain Park High School in Birmingham.
+Dunn, who was an assistant coach at Auburn University from mid-July 2004 until he was hired at Samford, started the baseball program at Spain Park High School in Birmingham, Ala.
 In three years at Spain Park, he posted a record of 53-41.
-His teams won two Jefferson County titles and a co-region champion¬ship, and earned two state playoff appearances.
+His teams won two Jefferson County titles and a co-region championship, as well as two state playoff appearances.

 Dunn played four seasons as a catcher at Auburn (1996-99).
 As a senior, he earned All-America honors after batting .379 with a Southeastern Conference-leading 86 RBI.
-He helped lead the Tigers to a 1999 NCAA Regional Championship, the 1998 SEC Tournament title and a 1997 College World Series ¬appearance.
+He helped lead the Tigers to a 1999 NCAA Regional Championship, the 1998 SEC Tournament title and a 1997 College World Series appearance.

 At the end of his senior season at Auburn, Dunn was presented with the Cliff Hare Award for the school’s top male athlete.

-At the conclusion of his collegiate ¬playing career, Dunn played two seasons in the Kansas City Royals organization.
+At the conclusion of his collegiate playing career, Dunn played two seasons in the Kansas City Royals organization.
 He played with minor league teams in Wilmington, N.C., and Spokane, Wash.